Kamakura's Seven Entrances: The Asaina Pass

 The inscription on the stele on the Kamakura side of the pass, near the Saburō Falls, has a very similar content.

+The Asaina Pass is located around coordinates 35.324806°N 139.586306°E.

 The Daibutsu Pass

 From above today's Daibutsu Tunnel, the Daibutsu Pass (大仏切通) passed through the localities of Kajiwara and Yamazaki to link Kamakura to Fujisawa.
 Its date of construction is unknown, and the Azuma Kagami doesn't mention it.
 A passage of the Shinpen Kamakurashi seems to indicate that by 1181 it existed, but this is probably an error.
 Repaired many times in the period from the Edo period to the Meiji era, it has been declared a Historic Site.

 The Gokuraku Pass

 The Gokuraku Pass (極楽寺切通) is a section of the road that from the beach in Yuigahama passes in front of Gokuraku-ji's gate, returns to the sea after Inamuragasaki, then goes on to Shichirigahama, Koshigoe and Katase, ultimately joining the famous Tokaidō road.
 According to tradition, the pass was opened by the founder of Gokuraku-ji, Ninshō (1217–1303).
 The pass was chosen by Nitta Yoshisada for his 1333 attack on Kamakura and saw therefore ferocious fighting.

 The stele on the pass says:

 This place used to be a hill but Ninshō, the founder of Gokuraku-ji, had it flattened and opened this road.
 The so-called Gokuraku-ji Pass is this road.
 When in 1333 Nitta Yoshisada attacked Kamakura, the army's shoguns Ōdate Muneuji and Eda Yukiyoshi advanced with their forces along this road, and here they clashed with Kamakura's forces commanded by Osaragi Sadanao.
 This is the place where they camped and fought.

+The Gokuraku Pass is located along the road at 35.309361°N 139.531444°E.